automuteus/automuteus/internal/api/AUTHORIZATION.md

 Authorization headers and extra query parameters are not forwarded.
 No CORS support is needed for this server-to-server flow.

-The web `/api/guilds` route still calls Discord directly because this API has no guild-list endpoint.
-It uses the same refresh-aware helper and preserves all member guilds for the premium picker.
+The web `/api/guilds` route forwards the session token to `GET /user/guilds`, which lists the token's guilds from Discord and tags each with `botPresent` (the bot's Redis guild set) and `hasStats` (a finished game in Postgres).
+The list comes from the token, never from the caller, so bot presence is only revealed for the caller's own guilds.
+Only a Bearer token is accepted there; the admin password has no guild list.
+The web pages filter the list: stats pages keep guilds with stats or the bot, settings keeps guilds with the bot that the user can manage, and the premium picker keeps every guild.
 The web `/settings` page now consumes the settings route with a server selector and read-only setting groups.
 See the sibling web README for usage, status handling, and refresh limitations.